-In 2022, in addition to the Turkish Lira denominated government domestic borrowing bond auctions issued through the Bank in order to meet the financing needs of the TRNC Ministry of Finance, US dollar and euro denominated government domestic borrowing bond auctions were also held for the first time.
-In 2022, a total of 12 Government Domestic Borrowing Bonds (6 in Turkish Lira, 4 in USD and 2 in EUR) were auctioned through the Bank.
-In these auctions, 454.5 million TRY, 40.9 million USD and 15 million EUR were borrowed.

-To address the short-term financing needs of public institutions and organizations in 2022, the TRNC Ministry of Finance issued special category treasury bonds.
-In the bond auctions organised through the Bank, a total of 12 bond auctions were held in both Turkish Lira and US dollars.
-As a result of these auctions, a total of 60.6 million TRY and 32.4 million USD worth of bonds were issued.
+In 2022, in addition to the Turkish Lira denominated government domestic borrowing bond auctions issued through the Bank in order to meet the financing needs of the TRNC Ministry of Finance, US dollar and euro denominated government domestic borrowing bond auctions were held for the first time.
+In 2023, a total of 13 Government Domestic Borrowing Bonds (7 in USD and 6 in EUR) were auctioned through the Bank.
+In these auctions, 78.1 million US dollars and 35.7 million euros were borrowed.
+To address the short-term financing needs of public institutions and organizations in 2023, the TRNC Ministry of Finance issued special category treasury bonds.
+In the bond auctions organized through the Bank, a total of 26 special bond auctions were held in US dollars.
+To avoid exchange rate risk, borrowings in foreign currencies were converted to Turkish Lira via swaps, enabling the public sector to borrow at lower costs.